 On some level, the differences are subjective.
 Both have tools for creating and modifying documents and spreadsheets, and for the most part, email is email.

 But each family of apps have individual differences that some people may prefer to their competitors; for example, it’s possible to scrutinize the differences between Outlook vs Gmail, but subjective preference plays a heavy role in determining which is “better.”

-In terms of plans and storage, G Suite tends to offer more flexible (and simpler) options, and Google’s Gmail product is, for my money, the best email platform available today.
+In terms of plans and storage, Google Workspace tends to offer more flexible (and simpler) options, and Google’s Gmail product is, for my money, the best email platform available today.

-G Suite’s pricing is fairly straightforward, unfolding over three “tiers” of plans:
+Google Workspace’s pricing is fairly straightforward, unfolding over three “tiers” of plans: